Indonesian rock

 Indonesian rock is rock music from Indonesia, a product of the culture and globalizing outlook of the country, similar to this genre's music globally.
 Indonesian-specific ideas about individualism, interdependency, modernism, and the supernatural have also been observed in the rock videos and music of the nation.

-One of the largest rock festivals in Indonesia is the Jakarta Rock Parade, a 3-day festival recently hosting over 100 bands.

 History

 1940s - 1960s

 Rock music began to enter Indonesia around the 1950s during the western rock fever.
 However, the heyday of rock music in Indonesia was preceded by the band The Rolles (1967) with the genre of jazz rock music.
 They brought music with different concepts so that they were able to play with the tastes of music lovers at that time.
 The band was also able to survive and was still popular until the 1980s.

 In that era, Indonesian-Dutch rock bands were also very popular, such as The Tielman Brothers, which was founded in 1947 by several youths from Kupang (Reggy, Ponthon, Andy and Loulou Tielman).
 The band is generally seen as the founder of Indorock, although other Indorock bands have existed before them.
 Being ethnically Indonesian and playing Western music for white audiences in the Netherlands and Germany.

+During that time, Dara Puspita emerged as a pop rock group consisting of women from Surabaya, Indonesia, which was active in the 1960s and early 1970s.
+The band was formed in 1964, with Titiek Rachman and his sister Lies on guitar.
+Apart from that, Ani Kusuma is a rhythm guitarist, and Susy Nander is a drummer.
+When Lies left the band for a month in 1965 to complete his education, his bass position was replaced by Titiek Hamzah.
+When Lies returned, Ani Kusuma left the band, and Lies became a rhythm guitarist.
+This female rock band was also influential in the early development of rock music in Indonesia.
+In fact, not only the rock scene, Indonesian pop was also quite influenced by the Dara Puspita band.

+In July 1968, the band left Indonesia, and toured to Europe and Asia, including West Germany, Hungary, England, France, Belgium, the Netherlands, Spain, Iran, and Turkey.
+Touring for three years, before returning to Indonesia on 3 December 1971.
+In this way, Dara Puspita also gained international popularity even though the support base was still larger in the local music scene.